Ducati

 Ducati Motor Holding S.p.A (/it/) is an Italian motorcycle manufacturing company headquartered in Bologna, Italy.

 History

 A month after the official liberation of Italy in 1944, SIATA announced its intention to sell this engine, called the "Cucciolo" (Italian for "puppy," in reference to the distinctive exhaust sound) to the public.

-The first Cucciolos were available alone, to be mounted on standard bicycles, by the buyer; however, businessmen soon bought the little engines in quantity, and offered complete motorized-bicycle units for sale.
+The first Cucciolos were initially sold as standalone engines for buyers to mount onto standard bicycles.
+However, entrepreneurs soon began purchasing the engines in quantity and offering complete motorized bicycles for sale.

 In 1950, after more than 200,000 Cucciolos had been sold, in collaboration with SIATA, the Ducati firm offered its own Cucciolo-based motorcycle.

 This first Ducati motorcycle was a 48 cc bike weighing 98 lb, with a top speed of 40 mph, and had a 15 mm giving just under 200 mpgus.

 Ducati soon dropped the Cucciolo name in favor of "55M" and "65TL".